Kaosarah/DannyMa_week2_challenge/README.md

 ```
- --7.For each customer, how many delivered pizzas had at least 1 change and how many had no changes?
+ --7.
+For each customer, how many delivered pizzas had at least 1 change and how many had no changes?

 SELECT a.customer_id,
       count( a.[pizza_id]) delivered_pizza,
       SUM( CASE WHEN [exclusions] ='' AND [extras] = '' THEN 1